Allergies stink. Big time. No one likes to sneeze, snort, and cough their way through the day all because nature decided

-I won’t go into all that today (because healing your gut and reducing inflammation is a HUGE topic) but instead will focus on show to stop allergies immediately with natural allergy remedies.
+I won’t go into all that today (because healing your gut and reducing inflammation is a HUGE topic) but instead will focus on show to stop allergies in their tracks with natural allergy support.
 Even though I am no longer afflicted with seasonal allergies like I used to be, every now and again my system does get worked up over something.

 The natural allergy relief remedies I am sharing with you today are ones I have personally tried.
 If it isn’t on this list, it hasn’t worked for me or I have not tried it.
 So no sense discussing it right?

 Let’s move along to the good stuff shall we?

 10 Remedies For Natural Allergy Relief

-In short, Allergena uses a recognized treatment method known as sublingual immunotherapy.
+In short, Allergena uses a recognized method known as sublingual immunotherapy.
 This means that it uses the body’s natural abilities to stimulate or restore a healthy immune system response to fight infection and disease, similar to the way allergy shots work.

 Your immune system defends you against disease.
 When the immune system detects harmful substances, like allergens, it creates antibodies to destroy or neutralize the invaders.